 2.1.3.
 To change Donor chosen by the Intended Parent with another Donor if it turns out on basis of a medical reports performed in the lab and proving the Donor’s current state of health is unsatisfactory, namely the Donor has sexual transmitted diseases or/and hormonal disorders;

 2.1.4.
-To make for settlement of all possible misunderstanding arisen between Intended Parent and the donor coursed with not fulfillments of responsibilities and obligation envisaged in the contract.
+To make for settlement of all possible misunderstanding arisen between Intended Parent and the donor coursed with not fulfillments of responsibilities and obligation envisaged in the contract

 2.2.
 The Agency is entitled: